 Roles Of Insurance In An Automobile Accident

 Did you contact your insurance company after your accident?
-Are you curious what they do?
+Are you curious about what they do?
 After an automobile accident, besides contacting a lawyer, it is always beneficial to contact your insurance company.
 They will investigate the accident, determine who is at fault, and who will end up paying the expenses of damages and possibly more.

 Since the insurance company was not there at the time of the accident, handing over this information will give them a good lead in determining who is at fault for the accident.